area9innovation/fast/plow/backends/koka/readme.md

 # TODO

-- Get euler1 to compile and run as Koka:
+- Get euler3 to compile and run as Koka:

-  - flow_fold is not implement
+- Improvements:
   - Unions in unions are not handled right
   - Special cases for
-    - flow_flow
-      - Flow type does not exist
+    - Flow type does not exist (flow_flow)
-    - flow_isOWASPLevel1, flow_isLoggingEnabled, flow_securityModes, flow_loggingEnabled
+    - Global state: flow_isOWASPLevel1, flow_loggingEnabled
-      - top-level vars can not have effects
   - Add type arguments to lambdas? to disambiguiate args
 - Fix mutable

-- Fix runtime
+- Extend runtime